gift-exe/huh-the-app/README.md

 It works over all apps ... under normal circumstances atleast

-This is a super simple app, it works, but it's like super basic, so if you'd love any new feature, just lmk, by creating an issue
+This is a super simple app, it works, but it's like super basic, so if you'd love any new feature, just lmk, by creating a new issue

 Have funnnnn : )